-From the 1st April 2014, Section 9A of the MHA13 allows local authorities to serve statutory notices on site owners for non-compliance with licence conditions and to make a charge for that notice.
+From the 1st April 2014, Section 9A of the 1960 Act allow local authorities to serve statutory notices on site owners for non-compliance with licence conditions and to make a charge for that notice.
 These notices set out what the site owner must do to comply with the relevant licence condition(s) and the timescales.
 In accordance with the legislation, the site owner is not allowed to pass this charge on to residents of the site.

-In accordance with the amendments imposed by the MHA13, the Council is entitled to recover costs associated with the service of a notice.
+In accordance with Section 9C of the 1960 Act, the Council is entitled to recover costs associated with the service of a notice.
 This includes the costs incurred with inspections, preparing the notice and obtaining expert advice (including legal costs) and any interest the Council intends to charge.
 The demand for recovery is served with the notice and must provide a clear breakdown of the costs incurred.
 The right to recover costs is subject to appeal by the site owner in certain circumstances.
 These will therefore be calculated on a case-by-case basis.
 Where compliance with a notice is achieved through works in default then these costs would be passed on to the site owner.

 Please note that this charge is only for the service of enforcement notices.
-Any associated costs with taking any action for non-compliance such as action in Magistrates Court are recoverable through the court costs.
+Any associated costs with taking any action for non-compliance, such as action in the Magistrates Court, are recoverable through the court costs.